jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

  its maximum range value in the far state and a lesser value in the near state.
  Typically, the far value is a value > 5 cm, but this can vary from sensor to sensor.

+{:id="ProximitySensor.Name" .text .ro .bo} *Name*
+: Gets the name of the ProximitySensor.

 ### Events  {#ProximitySensor-Events}

 {:.events}